Beyond the Lascar Group: Approximate lattices in semisimple groups

 By a theorem of Zassenhaus (see \cite{dixon}), all soluble subgroups $S$ of the linear group ${L}/ Z({L})$ are soluble of some fixed degree; hence the same holds for $L$.
-Call this bound ${\bb}={\bb}(L)$. \footnote{The theorem is easy to prove for characteristic zero linear groups, such as $L/Z(L)$: by passing to Zariski closure it suffices to consider Zariski closed subgroups $H$; the solvable degree of the connected part $H^0$ is clearly bounded by the dimension; while Jordan's theorem presents the quotient $H/H^0$ as a normal abelian subgroup by a bounded subgroup.} \footnote{In fact we can show here, using connectedness of $C^0$, that $\pi_2(C)/A$ is nilpotent.}
+Call this bound ${\bb}={\bb}(L)$. \footnote{The theorem is easy to prove for characteristic zero linear groups, such as $L/Z(L)$: by passing to Zariski closure it suffices to consider Zariski closed subgroups $H$; the solvable degree of the connected part $H^0$ is clearly bounded by the dimension; while Jordan's theorem presents the quotient $H/H^0$ as a normal abelian subgroup by a bounded subgroup.}